The 2022 – 2023 PGA Tour season will run from September 2022 through the end of August 2023. Below are betting odds for each week’s tournament.

 Golf majors: odds and trends

-The 2021 Masters takes place April 8-11, returning to its regular position on the PGA Tour schedule.
-It is always held at Augusta National in Augusta, Georgia, and is one of the most famous courses in the world.
+The 2022 Masters took place April 7-10 with Scottie Scheffler earning the victory.
+It is always held at Augusta National in Augusta, Georgia and is one of the most famous courses in the world.
+With drama lurking everywhere, Augusta rewards patience throughout the week and players with a creative game from tee to green.

 The PGA Championship is typically the easiest setup of the four majors and the most similar to a regular PGA Tour setup.
 That means if conditions allow, the tournament favors long and high hitters.
 Rory McIlroy won the 2012 PGA Championship here at 13-under par.